wing5wong/artisan-whs-static/source/_news/Womens Refuge Charity Chest shop.blade.md

 ---
 title: "Women's Refuge Charity Chest shop"
 date: 2018-09-20
-description: "Former WHS student Liberty Bracegirdle is among a number of women volunteering to help at the Womenâ€™s Refuge Charity..."
+description: "Former WHS student Liberty Bracegirdle is among a number of women volunteering to help at the Women’s Refuge Charity..."
 featured-image:
-excerpt: "Former WHS student Liberty Bracegirdle is among a number of women volunteering to help at the Womenâ€™s Refuge Charity Chest shop."
+excerpt: "Former WHS student Liberty Bracegirdle is among a number of women volunteering to help at the Women’s Refuge Charity Chest shop."
-gallery-image-1:
-gallery-image-2:
-gallery-image-3:
-gallery-image-4:
-gallery-image-5:
+image_gallery:

 ---

 <p><span>Sara Owen, Lynda Armstrong and former WHS student Liberty Bracegirdle (middle) are among a number of women who have volunteered to help at the Women&rsquo;s Refuge Charity Chest shop, which opens this Saturday and will be selling top of the range clothing for the next three weeks.</span></p>